arctic-hen7/forne/README.md

 Let's be realistic: if we're learning stuff purely for our own interests, then spaced repetition might work superbly for us, but, if there's a test coming up at the end of term, we probably won't get everything done just right, because life happens.
 If you're using Anki and you have a test coming up, best of luck to you, because cramming the last few terms and reviewing everything rapidly is a pain.
 Using an app like Quizlet is the opposite: unless you're prepared to cough up for the paid version, you'll be stuck with an algorithm that qualifies as spaced repetition only in fairyland.

-The bottom line here is that we need a system that can do both: that can let you learn in the long-term and also help you cram terms for tests, while letting you test yourself on all the terms in a set, keepign track of the ones you find difficult.
+The bottom line here is that we need a system that can do both: that can let you learn in the long-term and also help you cram terms for tests, while letting you test yourself on all the terms in a set, keeping track of the ones you find difficult.
 And, it should be able to be synced between your devices however you like to sync things, without requiring you to have an account with some third-party, and without locking you in to some service that will probably eventually go bust anyway.

 Forn is designed to solve these problems by being fully scriptable in two ways:

 1. You can write custom programs in a simple scripting language to import your notes into Forn for review, and
 2. You can write and tweak custom learning algorithms.

 By default, Forn comes with a small (but growing) library of spaced repetition and cramming algorithms, which can be used for any set imported into the program (although once you create a set, it will be locked to the chosen method, and you'll have to create another version of it if you want to use a different method).
-These learning methods can store their own arbitrary data about every single term in your set, and they can execute arbitrary (but securely sandboxed) code, meaning you can implement everything from a simple "show it twice and she'll be right" algorithm to a scientifically-backed artifically intelligent algorithm.
+These learning methods can store their own arbitrary data about every single term in your set, and they can execute arbitrary (but securely sandboxed) code, meaning you can implement everything from a simple "show it twice and she'll be right" algorithm to a scientifically-backed artificially intelligent algorithm.

 ## Installation